jaredly/hindley/Roadmap.md

 - [x] know at what stackliess we have a unify

 Nowww
-- [ ] highlight the two things being unified
+- [x] highlight the two things being unified
-  - [ ] give Types a Src
+  - [x] give Types a Src
+- [ ] but now, I want builtins to have a real src. andd. hm.
+I think I want to highlight the component parts of the ... unification. like maybe all sources in the type?

 ##